home-assistant/home-assistant.io/source/_integrations/rtsp_to_webrtc.markdown

 - The Home Assistant Frontend is a WebRTC client.
 This just means there is some javascript for initiating a WebRTC stream which creates an *offer*.
 - The `webrtc` integration is responsible for *signaling*, passing the *offer* and an RTSP URL to the *RTSPtoWebRTC* server.
-- The *RTSPtoWebRTC* server opens the RTSP URL, and returns back an *answer*.
+- The *RTSPtoWeb{RTC}* server opens the RTSP URL, and returns back an *answer*.
 - The Frontend accepts the answer and then establishes a *peer connection* to the *RTSPtoWebRTC* server.
 - Establishing a peer connection may be a direct connection on the local network, or using a variety of techniques to communicate through a NAT (e.g. with a STUN server).
-- The Frontend then communicates directly with the *RTSPtoWebRTC* proxy server to view the stream.
+- The Frontend then communicates directly with the *RTSPtoWeb{RTC}* proxy server to view the stream.

 See [Getting started with peer connections](https://webrtc.org/getting-started/peer-connections) for more on the technical details.